fkberthold/anthS1663/docs/2021-Ghosts_I_Have_Seen_in_Real_Life.md

 #### Context:
 In the interview excerpt, Shibata discusses what inspirations he and his team draw on for the _Fatal Frame_ series, noting that he draws from his own personal encounters as part of the process of story development.

-This interview was given for the remastered release of _Fatal Frame: Maiden of Black Water_.
+This interview was done by _JP Games_ for the remastered release of _Fatal Frame: Maiden of Black Water_ in 2021.
 The original 2014/2015 release was a Nintendo Wii U exclusive.
 The remastered edition, released in 2021, updated the game for modern consoles and the PC.

 ----